ItzDuolingo/OS/README.md

 - Terminate event is now being captured and evaluated for better security
 - Input boxes now look better and function way better
 - It is now possible to type and remove text inside input boxes and be able to return at the same time
-- Text should now be more centered
+- Text should be more centered
 - Clock updating is now more efficient and should work everywhere

 ### v1.6